 Since it is Indian, it goes well with any classic Indian recipe, especially my Curry Chicken Recipe.
 We are huge naan bread fans in our house and I promise once you make it, you’ll start to do it a lot more often.

-REHEATING: To reheat simply wrap in foil and place in the oven at 250° for 5-7 minutes.
+How To Reheat: To reheat simply wrap in foil and place in the oven at 250° for 5-7 minutes.
 If you need something faster, then place in the microwave for 20-30 seconds on high heat.

-STORING AND FREEZING: Naan bread should be stored at room temperature covered in plastic and will stay fresh for up to 3 days.
+Storing and Freezing: Naan bread should be stored at room temperature covered in plastic and will stay fresh for up to 3 days.
 For freezing cover in plastic and keep in the freezer for up to 2 months.

 Naan Bread Recipe

 - 4 cups Bob’s Red Mill All-Purpose flour